cyberark/identity-demo-ios/EXECUTIVESUMMARY.md

 CyberArk Identity

 ## Functionality
-CyberArk Identity Android SDK Sample Application to demonstrate the usage of CyberArk Identity Products.
+CyberArk Identity iOS SDK Sample Application to demonstrate the usage of CyberArk Identity Products.

 ## Business Purpose
 This is just to showcase the capabilities of the CyberArk Identity Products.